Date: May 18, 2020; updated August 25, 2020

 The Chrism Mass will take place Monday, August 17, at 4 p.m., with only deans, consultors and priests celebrating a jubilee in attendance.
 All others are invited to participate via the livestream at: https://livestream.com/archatl/chrism.
 A representative from each deanery will collect oils for their parishes.
 Deans will contact pastors regarding distribution of oils.

 The link above provides recommendations to assist pastors with their parish catechetical leaders and other ministry leaders in the Archdiocese of Atlanta when navigating and making decisions about advancing the mission of evangelization and discipleship growth in view of the global pandemic.
 These considerations repeat or build upon earlier guidance offered, and they benefit from the guidance developed by our Office of Catholic Schools and other dioceses as well.
 They will be reviewed and updated as necessary.

 Reporting COVID-19 to the Archdiocese

-If a minister, staff member, deacon or priest comes into contact with someone who has an active case of COVID-19, he or she should get tested, go into quarantine and report the exposure to Deacon Dennis Dorner, Chancellor.
+If a minister, staff member, deacon or priest comes into contact with someone who has an active case of COVID-19, he or she should go into quarantine, report the exposure to Deacon Dennis Dorner, Chancellor and get tested before returning to ministry.
 If the exposure happened during a liturgy, the parish should notify everyone who may have also attended the liturgy.
 If the priest’s or deacon’s test comes back positive, he should report it to the local health department so they can complete contact tracing.

 Please note that people can self-report a positive case, so a pastor or deacon can tell his parish he has COVID-19, but a pastor or parish should not identify an individual who has a case.
 The pastor can notify the parish with generic language such as: “A person with a confirmed case attended XX Mass.”
 Privacy laws prohibit the release of personal health information.